 As a corollary to Chebyshev’s Theorem, we have for.
 By making this implicit bound on precise, Chebyshev was able to prove Bertrand’s Postulate (thereafter known as the Bertrand-Chebyshev Theorem).

-After the fold, we’ll prove a variant of Chebyshev’s Theorem in great generality, and discuss some historically competitive bounds on the constants and given above.
+In this post, we’ll prove a variant of Chebyshev’s Theorem in great generality, and discuss some historically competitive bounds on the constants and given above.
 Lastly, we’ll discuss how Chebyshev’s Theorem relates to proposed “elementary” proofs of the PNT.

 — PART I (LEMMAS) —